JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 # Statement of need

-## Unified framework for nonsmooth methods
+## Model-based framework for nonsmooth methods

-There exists a way to solve \eqref{eq:nlp} in Julia via [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl).
-It implements several proximal algorithms for nonsmooth optimization.
+There exists a way to solve \eqref{eq:nlp} in Julia using [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), which implements first-order line search–based methods for composite optimization.
-However, the available examples only consider convex instances of $h$, namely the $\ell_1$ norm and there are no tests for memory allocations.
-Moreover, it implements only one quasi-Newton method (L-BFGS) and does not support other Hessian approximations.
+These methods are generally splitting schemes that alternate between gradient steps on the smooth part $f$, or directions derived from it, and proximal steps on the nonsmooth part $h$.
+By contrast, **RegularizedOptimization.jl** focuses on model-based approaches such as trust-region and regularization algorithms.
+As shown in [@aravkin-baraldi-orban-2022], model-based methods typically require fewer evaluations of the objective and its gradient than first-order line search methods, at the expense of solving more involved subproblems.
+Although these subproblems may require many proximal iterations, each proximal computation is inexpensive, making the overall approach efficient for large-scale problems.

-**RegularizedOptimization.jl**, in contrast, implements a broad class of regularization-based algorithms for solving problems of the form $f(x) + h(x)$, where $f$ is smooth and $h$ is nonsmooth.
+Building on this perspective, **RegularizedOptimization.jl** implements a broad class of regularization-based algorithms for solving problems of the form $f(x) + h(x)$, where $f$ is smooth and $h$ is nonsmooth.
-The package offers a consistent API to formulate optimization problems and apply different regularization methods.
+The package provides a consistent API to formulate optimization problems and apply different regularization methods.
 It integrates seamlessly with the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) ecosystem, an academic organization for nonlinear optimization software development, testing, and benchmarking.
-Specifically, **RegularizedOptimization.jl** interoperates with:

-- **Definition of smooth problems $f$** via [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) [@orban-siqueira-nlpmodels-2020] which provides a standardized Julia API for representing nonlinear programming (NLP) problems.
+On the one hand, smooth problems $f$ can be defined via [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) [@orban-siqueira-nlpmodels-2020], which provides a standardized Julia API for representing nonlinear programming (NLP) problems.
 Large collections of such problems are available in [Cutest.jl](https://github.com/JuliaSmoothOptimizers/CUTEst.jl) [@orban-siqueira-cutest-2020] and [OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl) [@migot-orban-siqueira-optimizationproblems-2023].
-Another option is to use [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl), which provides instances commonly used in the nonsmooth optimization literature.
+Another option is to use [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl), which provides problem instances commonly used in the nonsmooth optimization literature.

-- **Hessian approximations (quasi-Newton, diagonal approximations)** via [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl), which represents Hessians as linear operators and implements efficient Hessian–vector products.
+On the other hand, Hessian approximations of these functions, including quasi-Newton and diagonal schemes, can be specified through [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl), which represents Hessians as linear operators and implements efficient Hessian–vector products.

-- **Definition of nonsmooth terms $h$** via [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which offers a large collection of nonsmooth functions, and [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings for nonsmooth functions.
+Finally, nonsmooth terms $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of nonsmooth functions, together with [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings for nonsmooth functions.

 This modularity makes it easy to benchmark existing solvers available in the repository [@diouane-habiboullah-orban-2024], [@aravkin-baraldi-orban-2022], [@aravkin-baraldi-orban-2024], and [@leconte-orban-2023-2].

 ## Support for inexact subproblem solves

-Solvers in **RegularizedOptimization.jl** allow inexact resolution of trust-region and cubic-regularized subproblems using first-order that are implemented in the package itself such as the quadratic regularization method R2[@aravkin-baraldi-orban-2022] and R2DH[@diouane-habiboullah-orban-2024] with trust-region variants TRDH[@leconte-orban-2023-2]
+Solvers in **RegularizedOptimization.jl** allow inexact resolution of trust-region and quadratic-regularized subproblems using first-order that are implemented in the package itself such as the quadratic regularization method R2[@aravkin-baraldi-orban-2022] and R2DH[@diouane-habiboullah-orban-2024] with trust-region variants TRDH[@leconte-orban-2023-2].

 This is crucial for large-scale problems where exact subproblem solutions are prohibitive.